 A full list of databases can be found on the Criss Library A to Z Database List.

 Since each database can categorize the main concepts of your research under a different subject heading, it is important to brainstorm different words authors may use for your topic so that you have alternate search options if you have difficulty finding resources.

-The CRAAP test looks at the currency, relevance, authority, accuracy, and purpose of a resource.
+The Five W's look at the who, what, when, where and why of a resource.
 Questions to ask within each category are provided so that you can begin to evaluate resources you find in the library to determine their appropriateness for your own research.